SeaMonster-Studios/shopnsync/README.md

 * yarn.lock
 * src/scripts/... (some scripts and libs I commonly use, feel free to remove them)
 * src/styles/... (some styles and libs I commonly use, feel free to remove them)

+## Future implementation ideas
+* When runing upload, only upload the file(s) that changed, instead of running a bulk `theme upload`
+* Have one JS index file, use ES2015 import/export to control which scripts are added, opposed to just having a list in the config.yml.